Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 It wasn’t for lack of trying; he was lifting as hard as ever and eating as big as he possibly could, but at long last, after years and years of pushing himself as far as maybe no other human could go, he’d finally reached the practical mechanical limits of effective heavy training and it was a genuine relief.
 Bigger weights and deeper gravity would be too unwieldy and more or less mechanically unworkable for a man-sized lifter; he was already doing silly things like shoulder-pressing cars and tossing yard-wide Atlas stones around like medicine balls, and even doing that in supergravity had become almost depressingly easy for him.

 Where could he go from there?
 Strength didn’t work like in the comic books; a man needed weight of his own to counteract the forces at play except sometimes in isolated movements, which was a thing that never happened to any practical strength athlete in the real world.
 Adam was already so stupidly massive and strong that nobody came even remotely close, and his gym toys were so heavy that he could barely keep them under controlled motion as it was, even though he *knew* he could easily move heavier weight.
 His *strength* had nothing to do with it, his *weight* was the limit.
-If he wanted to lift bigger he’d need to *be* bigger, and to do *that* he’d need to *eat* bigger---which he couldn’t---and train with less intensity, which meant he couldn’t actually do anything useful with all those extra calories.
+If he wanted to lift bigger he’d need to *be* bigger, and to do *that* he’d need to *eat* bigger - which he couldn’t - and train with less intensity, which meant he couldn’t actually do anything useful with all those extra calories.

 Nope.
 The more he thought about it, the more he realized he’d hit his Wall.
 Besides…breaking chairs, overloading the pallet scale, stepping through floors and now *smashing trucks* was getting pretty annoying.
 If he put on much more mass he’d be too damn big to go anywhere.
 He still had years of functional strength building and general improvement ahead of him, and he had no doubt his buddies would help him find new ways to challenge his body…but honestly?